 Meet our youngest master engraver Giulia and dive into his work

-This is the time to slow and chill and appreciate the art of a truly Made in Italy artistic manufactory.
+It is time to slow down, chill and appreciate the art of true artistic manufacturing.

 Italy and its people.

 The Visir wardrobe belongs to the Sharazad family line.

 This family line tells a story of magic and wonder.
 The name of the line itself is inspired by the main character of one of the world's most famous Tales; Arabian Nights

 Flowers, leaves and sharp etchings for the magnificent armoire Sharazad, the huge and precious piece of furnisher inspired by the famous princess of The Arabian Nights tales.
 This wardrobe is a timeless and rich jewel that is reminiscent of faraway places and dreamy Arabian nights.